 It is rare to find a house in Florida that does not have a swimming pool in its backyard.
 In places like Miami where the weather is warm year-round, swimming pools are used for sport, recreation, and as a way to cool off under the hot Florida sun.
 The saying goes that drowning is a silent killer.
 Pool owners must maintain their swimming pools in a safe manner and monitor them closely especially when children are around.
 Unfortunately, it only takes one time to forget to close a gate or to leave a child unsupervised for a couple of minutes, and very quickly, tragedy can ensue.

 Drowning injuries tend to be very severe because human beings can only be deprived of oxygen for a small window of time before suffering brain damage or death.
 Retaining the counsel of a Miami drowning accident lawyer is a crucial step for drowning victims and families to seek compensation for their injuries.
-If you or a loved one have been injured in a drowning accident, do not wait any longer to contact a personal injury attorney at the Law Offices of Prosper Shaked so that you can recover the damages you are entitled to.
+If you or a loved one have been injured in a drowning accident, do not wait any longer to contact a personal injury attorney at Prosper Shaked Accident Injury Attorneys PA so that you can recover the damages you are entitled to.

 Common Causes of Drowning Accidents in Miami, FL